 4. Waste Considerations

-- Eliminate single-use plastics across all steps of the supply chain
+- Remove single-use plastics from the supply chain at all points.

 5. Social Considerations

-- Ensure your manufacturing promotes SDG advancement, including SDG 1: No Poverty, SDG 5: Gender Equality, and SDG 8: Decent Work and Economic Growth
+- Aim to advance the SDGs through your production, particularly SDG 1: No Poverty, SDG 5: Gender Equality, and SDG 8: Decent Work and Economic Growth.

-- Ensure factories have adequate lighting, windows and ventilation
+- Ensure that factories have sufficient ventilation, lighting, and windows.

 What To Look For To Support Sustainable Fashion